-An asterisk () next to the course name indicates that all or part of the course content is delivered online utilizing distance education delivery.
+An asterisk (\) next to the course name indicates that all or part of the course content is delivered online utilizing distance education delivery.
 The HVAC system technician program length is 8.3 months (36 weeks) of contact time, which is scheduled over approximately 9 months.

-The total cost of the HVAC systems technician program is \$17,840, comprised of \$15,840 for tuition and \$2,000 for course fees.
-Tuition includes course textbooks, except non-consumable textbooks will remain the property of Dorsey College.
+For students starting their program before August 11, 2025, the total cost of the HVAC systems technician program is \$17,840, comprised of \$15,840 for tuition and \$2,000 for course fees.
+For students starting their program on or after August 11, 2025, the total cost of the program is \$18,020 comprised of \$16,020 for tuition and \$2,000 for course fees.
+Tuition includes course e-textbooks, textbooks, except non-consumable textbooks will remain the property of Dorsey College.
+One complimentary uniform shirt, an electronic device, and a basic tool kit containing items commonly required in the trade are provided to all students enrolled in the HVAC technician program.
 Dorsey College will pay the cost one time for HVAC technician program graduates to challenge a certification examination as selected by Dorsey College, contingent upon the graduate meeting Dorsey College exam preparation requirements.